What is Collaborative Divorce?

 - The goal of a Collaborative Divorce is to minimize the impact on children.
 This is not only seen in ongoing cooperation with regards to visitation, but also in social events such as birthdays, graduation, marriage, birth of grandchildren or other family occasions.

-We at GP Schoemakers, PLLC believe that collaborative law is one of the options that divorcing couples should look at, especially if they have children.
-It not only keeps the divorce process outside of the public eye and the court system, it is focussed on long lasting results.
-It is absolutely true that Collaborative law is not right for everyone, some people just like to fight.
-However when there are two willing participants who want to go through the collaborative process, a Collaborative Divorce can create a speedier solution at a fraction of the cost normally associated with a litigious divorce.
+We at GP Schoemakers, PLLC believe that Collaborative Divorce is one of the options that divorcing couples should look at, especially if they have children.
+It not only keeps the divorce process outside of the public eye and the court system, it is focused on long lasting results.
+“Conscious Uncoupling” is term that some people use for efforts that will enable effective co-parenting.
+It is absolutely true that Collaborative Divorce is not right for everyone, some people just like to fight, some people rather spend tens of thousands of dollars in court just to keep money from their future ex-spouse.
+However when there are two willing participants who want to go through the collaborative divorce process, a Collaborative Divorce can create a speedier solution at a fraction of the cost normally associated with a litigious divorce.

-If you want to know about Collaborative Law or are looking for a Collaborative Divorce Attorney, we can help.
-Give us a call today to schedule your initial consultation, you will be glad you called!
+If you want to know about Collaborative Divorce or are looking for a Collaborative Divorce Attorney, we can help.
+Give us a call today for your initial consultation; you will be glad you called!